resilient-tech/india-compliance-docs/pages/docs/ewaybill-and-einvoice/generating_e_waybill.md

 ## e-Waybill Generation Using API

 - On submitting the sales invoice, e-Waybill shall be automatically generated (*if enabled in settings*).
-- You can manually trigger the generation of e-Waybill for Delivery Note or where all fields were not present (on submit).
+- You can manually trigger the generation of an e-Waybill for Delivery Note or where all fields were not present (on submit).

 **Go to the e-Waybill menu --> Generate dialog --> Update fields and click Generate.**